Chronic pain plagues 44% of veterans

 “They’ve really put themselves in harm’s way, and I don’t think anyone chooses to get injured and to suffer with chronic pain for the rest of their life,” Dr. Budampati said.
 “If a veteran is out there defending my freedom and my civil liberties and my way of life, the least I can do is give back with the training I’ve had.”

-Mr. Muñoz, who has been treated by Dr. Budampati for two years, has tried various treatments to ease his back pain including steroid injections, radiofrequency therapy and medications.
+Mr. Muoz, who has been treated by Dr. Budampati for two years, has tried various treatments to ease his back pain including steroid injections, radiofrequency therapy and medications.

 Arnald Gabriel, who served in World War II, also has visited the pain centers for treatment.
 He spent 200 days in combat and fought in the Battle of the Bulge, where he lost two colleagues in the same machine gun squad.